skyandrd/magic-numbers/README.md

 For example, if you dont know, 111111111*111111111=12345678987654321 :)

 ## Some magic numbers from programming

-It so interesting, that total number of magic numbers in programming is [42](https://en.wikipedia.org/wiki/42_(number))

 [Wikipedia article link](https://en.wikipedia.org/wiki/Magic_number_(programming))

 ## Data type limits